 Who are we in the bigger context?

 The question is not simple.
 We call the self part of a larger matrix of relationships in society.
 All the lives that surround us are in us.
 There’s a significant difference between an experience of a family physician and a specialist.
-Blessedly, the specialists know a lot about a particular organ and a specific system, but they don’t see the patient.
+Blessedly, the specialists know much about a particular organ and a specific system, but they don’t see the patient.
 And by the time they visit the patient, the patient is already sick, and usually, they already have a diagnosis.

 At least we know in what area the disease is.
 A family physician gets to see the people before they get sick.
 So they know what their personalities are for years before they get sick.
 Also, one gets to see them in context with their family, including their multi–generational family of origin.